 Choosing between a revocable living trust (RLT) and a Will may seem difficult, but it does not need to be.
 An experienced Colorado estate planning attorney can help you understand the differences, advantages, and disadvantages of each.

-A Will is a simple and short document that states to whom your assets will go in the event of your death and whom you trust to execute your wishes.
-For example, a Will may be summarized as follows:I want all my property and belongings to go to my spouse and if he (or she) is not living, then equally to my adult children.
+A Will is a simple and short document that states to whom your assets will go in the event of your death and whom you appoint to execute your wishes.
+For example, a very simple Will could be written as follows:

-A revocable living trust - is more complicated to set up, but allows you to place conditions on distributions from your estate, provide asset protection for your beneficiaries, and to avoid probate if it is fully funded with all of your probatable assets when you die.
+A revocable living trust - is more complicated to set up, but allows you to place conditions on distributions from your estate, provide asset protection for your beneficiaries, and avoid probate if it is fully funded with all of your assets when you die.

 Depending on you situation, any of these three can be an effective way to distribute your property after you die.

 An experienced Colorado Estate planning attorney can assist you in determining whether you need a Will, a Will containing a testamentary trust, or revocable living trust to address your estate planning goals.
 Schedule a consultation with our experienced Colorado estate planning attorneys through the contact link on our website.